Enhancing Educational Equity: Strategies for Accessibility in Learning

 How do you Create Accessible Learning?

 Accessibility must be addressed at the beginning of a project - before anything is designed, you must know what level of accessibility your learning experience needs to meet.
 The effort involved for accessibility on a project can vary drastically.
 For example, do you need to meet WCAG 2.1 or are you just looking for a few accessible features such as closed captioning?
-Your requirements will depend on a number of factors including laws and regulations, your company accessibility policy and strategy, your user or learner audience, and your budget.
+Your requirements will depend on several factors including laws and regulations, your company accessibility policy and strategy, your user or learner audience, and your budget.

-Some of the design strategies you employ could include any of the following.
+Some of the design strategies you employ could include any of the following:

 Allow for keyboard control